H4n-uL/FrAD_Python/README/README-EN.md

 4. push to the main branch
 5. create a pull request to this repository

-Once the pull request is created, we'll review it and give you feedback or merge it - in fact, if it's compatible with the FrAD standard, we almost always merge it.
+Once the pull request is created, we'll review it and give you feedback or merge it - in fact, we almost always take it if it's compatible with FrAD standard.

 ## Developer information